-(Suzuki) “If you look toward motion and try to grasp the truth there, it will stand in nonmotion, and if you look toward nonmotion and try to grasp it there, it will stand in motion, as a fish living hidden in a lake is revealed through the movement of the water on the surface.”36
+If you try to grasp it in motion, it will stand in stillness, and if you try to grasp it in stillness, it will stand in motion.
+It is like a fish hidden in a lake, revealed by the movement of the water on the surface.36

-(Watson) “When students come from here and there, I classify them into three categories according to their basic ability.37 In such cases, if a student of inferior ability comes to me, I snatch away the scriptures (ching) but leave conceptions (Chinese fa; Sanskrit dharma).
-If a student of better than average ability comes to me, I snatch away both scriptures and conceptions.
-If a student of truly superior ability comes to me, I do not snatch away anything–neither scriptures, nor conceptions, nor person.
-If a student appears whose understanding surpasses all these categories, then I reveal my whole body and take no account of his basic ability.”
+When students come from here and there, I classify them into three categories according to their basic ability.37 In such cases, if a student of inferior ability comes to me, I snatch away the scriptures (ching) but leave concepts (Chinese fa; Sanskrit dharma).
+If a student of better-than-average ability comes to me, I snatch away both scriptures and concepts.
+If a student of truly superior ability comes to me, I do not snatch away anything–neither scriptures nor concepts nor person (jen).
+If a student appears whose understanding surpasses all these categories, then I reveal my whole body and take no account of his basic ability.

-The Great Way surpasses all that is,
+The Great Way surpasses all that is;

-free to go West or East.
+It can go West or East.

 Spark does not fly from flint so fast,

-(Suzuki) “Followers of the Way, it is he who enters in an instant of thought into the realm of the Lotus-womb, into the Land of Vairochana, into the Land of Emancipation, into the Land of Supernatural Powers, into the Land of Purity, into the Dharma-realm.
+Followers of the Way, it is he who enters in an instant of thought into the realm of the Lotus-womb, into the Land of Vairochana, into the Land of Emancipation, into the Land of Supernatural Powers, into the Land of Purity, into the Dharma-realm.
 It is he who enters into the worlds of defilement and purity, into the worlds of ordinary men and of the sages.
 It is he who enters into the realm of animals and of hungry ghosts.
 Wherever he may enter, we cannot discover any trace of his birth and death, however hard we try to locate him.
 What we have is no more than empty names.
-‘Dreams, illusions, flowers in the air—why try to grasp them?
-Gain and loss, right and wrong—throw them away at once!’ ”
+“Dreams, illusions, flowers in the air—why try to grasp them?
+Gain and loss, right and wrong—cast them out at once!”
+(Suzuki, 1960, p.
+41)

-Fellow believers, the karma of sounds and words finds outward expression, the objects of the mind are manifested within.
+Fellow believers, the karma of sounds and words finds outward expression; the objects of the mind are manifested within.
 Because of mental processes, thoughts are formed, but all of these are just robes.
-If you take the robe that a person is wearing to be the person’s true identity, then though endless kalpas may pass, you will become proficient in robes only and will remain forever circling round in the threefold world, transmigrating in the realm of birth and death.
+If you take the robe that a person is wearing to be the person’s true identity, then though endless eons may pass, you will become proficient only in robes and will remain forever circling round in the threefold world, transmigrating in the realm of birth and death.
 Better to do nothing.
 An old master states: